greysian777/indo-news-dataset/readme.md

 - [sample201](https://nasional.kompas.com/jeo/terorisme-menurut-jokowi-maruf-dan-prabowo-sandiaga)

+## updating to current date
+make sure you have already some csv to begin with.
+`python updater.py`

 !TODO
-- [ ] make an updater for latest news.
+- [x] make an updater for latest news.
 - [x] fix missing values in current dataset